fl0ppydiskk/trees_biel/README.md

 After talking to them I learned that the climate in Biel is approaching mean temperatures like the ones recorded 50 years ago in Montpellier, in the south of France.
 I wanted to get evidence for that, so I compared the data – it’s true.
 The Green Spaces Department has carried out numerous trials with a variety of new tree species that had not previously been part of Biel’s urban landscape and created a list of (non-) heat resistant trees.
 I analyzed how the shares changed over the years.

-Fot the first chart I used weather data from [Open-Meteo](https://open-meteo.com/), where I extracted daily mean temperatures, mean precipitations and mean sunshine duration for both [Biel](https://github.com/fl0ppydiskk/trees_biel/blob/main/open_meteo_biel2.xlsx) and [Montpellier](https://github.com/fl0ppydiskk/trees_biel/blob/main/open-meteo-montpellier.xlsx).
+Fot the first chart I used weather data from [Open-Meteo](https://open-meteo.com/), where I extracted daily mean temperatures, mean precipitations and mean sunshine duration for both [Biel](https://github.com/fl0ppydiskk/trees_biel/blob/main/docs/open_meteo_biel2.xlsx) and [Montpellier](https://github.com/fl0ppydiskk/trees_biel/blob/main/docs/open-meteo-montpellier.xlsx).

 The second chart was a little more complicated.
 I hoped for more interesting findings in the data.
 Eventually, I decided to only compare the shares of (non-) heat resistant trees to the total number of planted trees.
-I downloaded the [tree registry](https://www.biel-bienne.ch/de/baumkataster.html/3466) that the City of Biel publishes on a government-hosted [open-data site](https://opendata.swiss/de/dataset/baumkataster2).
+I downloaded the [tree registry](https://github.com/fl0ppydiskk/trees_biel/blob/main/docs/e331_baumkataster.xlsx) that the [City of Biel](https://www.biel-bienne.ch/de/baumkataster.html/3466) publishes on a government-hosted [open-data site](https://opendata.swiss/de/dataset/baumkataster2).
 I also created a second dataframe in Pandas with (non-) heat resistant trees based on a list of tree species I received by Email and merged the two.

-*`notbooks` contains all the Python code
+* `notebooks` contains all the Python code
-*`docs` contains .xlsx and .csv with the data
+* `docs` contains .xlsx and .csv with the data

 This is my very first data journalism project so I used numerous newly learned skills while making it: especially working with data and cleaning it in Pandas, but also refining charts in Datawrapper and using HTML and CSS to create the page.